craftcms/docs/docs/nitro/2.x/README.md

 # About Craft Nitro

 ::: warning
-Nitro 2 is currently in beta and currently doesn't support Windows.
+Nitro 2 is currently in beta and currently doesn’t support Windows.
 See [1.x](../1.x/) for the latest stable version.
 :::

 Nitro is a speedy Docker-based local development environment tuned for [Craft CMS](https://craftcms.com/).